HermanL02/Warwick-MSc-CS-Notes/CS933 Image/Video Analysis 1.md

 - Mixture of Gaussians
 - Likelihoods test to decide temporal changes from current model
 ## Frame differencing and Thresholding
-Treat the whole as array and apply filters on that Things move repidly: see change
+1. Treat the whole as array and apply filters on that
+2. Things move repidly: see change
-slowly: no change
+3. slowly: no change
 ```
 # Background modelling with mixture gaussians
 ```

+# Gaussian Model of Background